pinkman7009/Todo-React/README.md

 1. Connecting to a Node.js server and a MongoDB database to convert this into a complete MERN application.
 2. Authentication

+# Bugs
+1. Update todo makes an API call on input change which makes the application slow.

 # Built with
 1. React Hooks